hmartelb/multimodal-video-captioning/README.md

 ## Data preparation

 Download the MSVD and MSR-VTT datasets and place them in the `datasets/` folder.
-The code is expecting to have following structure:
+The code expects the datasets to have following structure:

 ```
 <dataset name>/